 Bruno’s former friend, Spiros Arion, who turned on Jay Strongbow and challenged Bruno for three straight months at the Garden before Bruno finally vanquished him in a "Greek Death Match."

 The 6’9 gigantic former NFL star, "Big Cat" Ernie Ladd.

-The fierce Waldo Von Erich and Baron Von Raschke, both in Nazi regalia.
+The fierce Waldo Von Erich and Baron Von Raschke, both in German WWII regalia.